Grants and fellowships awarded in this program (FAPESP Virtual Library)

 a.1) Quality and regularity of scientific and/or technological results.
 Important elements for this review include, among others: publications in periodicals with selective editorial policy; books or book chapters; patents in which the applicant appears as the inventor; other instruments of intellectual property; research results effectively transferred and adopted by companies or by the government; and any additional information relevant for the assessment of this item.

-a.2) Experience as head of research projects related to the theme of the proposal under review.
+a.2) Proven experience as head of research projects related to the theme of the proposal under review.

 a.3) When applicable, the results obtained in previous FAPESP-funded projects or projects funded by other agencies, including fellowships.

 a.4) According to the program regulation, the applicant must be an early-career researcher, with a remarkable technical or scientific production for his career level.
 Particularly, the applicant must be fully able to independently coordinate research projects and implement new lines of research.

 b) Regarding the Host Institution: